kelvin0/PyXML2PDF/README.md

 ###Fonts
 Default Reportlab fonts are: Times-Roman, Courier, Helvetica, Symbol ZapfDingbats

-If you need to use additionnal fonts:
+If you need to use additional fonts:

     from reportlab.pdfbase import pdfmetrics
     pdfmetrics.registerFont(TTFont('Arial Black', 'ArialBD.TTF'))
+    ...
+    xml2pdf.genpdf(xml_filename, pdf_filename)

 - make sure they are available on your system.